Run It Once Poker Training Review – Is This Membership Site For You?

 Run It Once Training in a Nutshell

-As mentioned in the introduction, Run It Once poker training site is a brainchild of Phil Galfond, one of the best-known names in the world of high stakes poker.
-Galfond has had many appearances on numerous poker shows, and his results both live and online speak for themselves.
+As mentioned in the introduction, the Run It Once poker training site is the brainchild of Phil Galfond, one of the best-known names in the world of high-stakes poker.
+Galfond has had many appearances on numerous poker shows, and his results, both live and online, speak for themselves.

 On top of all that, Phil is well-respected in the community not just for his results but also for his integrity and various contributions over the years.

 When Galfond launched RIO back in 2012, he started with the idea of offering players the most comprehensive training site out there, gathering a large group of top-level professionals to make content for the members.